Meet the Travelwise Team 2017

 Please use the school crossings when crossing Jeffs Road and Valderama Drive.
 Parents please remember to drop your speed to 40km during drop off and pick up times.
 Please note the road patrollers on Jeffs Road are on patrol from 8:00am till 8:30am.
 Then again from 3:00pm till 3:20pm.

 Mission Heights Walking School Bus Map July 2016.
 Please click on the link for the map and contact details of our wonderful parent helpers.
+Rhonda no longer operates her route as she has other commitments.
+We take this opportunity to thank Rhonda for her dedication and wish her well.

 This map provides a bird’s eye view of parking spaces around our school at drop off and pick up times.
+The spaces are marked by the black dots.

 The map below gives you an idea of how long it takes to walk to school from various points in our community.
 The red zone takes 5 minutes, the green takes 10 minutes and the blue zone takes 15 minutes.
 Our students actually walked these distances and timed themselves to provide you with this map.